- a project proposal (max. 1000 words)

 2.Letter of Motivation: Please describe your motivation and reasons for applying for this particular fellowship as well as your expectations regarding your stay.
 We are seeking highly motivated individuals with vivid intellectual curiosity who excel in their fields and think outside the box.
 Please explain why you think you are suited to hold a fellowship in such an interdisciplinary environment and describe your expectations and how the College and the Wissenschaftskolleg might benefit from your presence.

 3. Your CV: Please provide us with information concerning your education, current and previous positions, awards, and any other academic activities (memberships in scientific organizations, speaker invitations, etc.).

 4. Publications: Please provide a list of up to 5 of your most important publications, as well as a list of all publications.

 Applicants are selected by the program’s Scientific Committee, based on the applicant’s academic excellence, achievements, and promise, as well as the quality, significance, and interdisciplinarity of the proposed research project.

 Reviews from peers in relevant disciplines support the process.

 Applicants are notified by e-mail of the outcome of the selection process at the end of February.

-Potential candidates will be invited for a final interview either in person or via video call in the presence of the whole selection committee.
+Potential candidates will be invited for a final interview via video call in the presence of the whole selection committee.
 Fellowships are awarded in February and can be started at the earliest in September and at the latest in April of the following year